Tr4pSt3R/temptations/3-false-prophets-and-doctrines.md

 Although, the predictions made by the prophet may come to pass the gift of discernment can go beyond the surface and dig out the real source of the power at work.
 Discernment can decipher between good and evil.
 >"But solid food belongs to those who are of full age, that is, those who by reason of use have their senses _exercised to discern both good and evil_."
 (Hebrews 5:14 NKJV)

+## Summary
+1. God is battling for our hearts and souls.

 ## Prayers - Falsities
 1. Holy Father, let every situation we find ourselves in be a lesson to train our hearts and souls to love and obey You.